 Among these stories is one about audio, arguably the hottest media today, and one of its early adopters in publishing: McClatchy.

-You can register in the link below to view the content:
+You can register here to view the content

 As one of the biggest North American publishers with 30 newsrooms across the U.S. under its belt, McClatchy achieved success right from the start of their audio journey, when they partnered with Trinity Audio.
 The level of success only grew from that point on, creating a fascinating story about the impact that audio has today – both for audiences and publishers alike.

 Angela Lunter (Senior Director, Business Strategy & Operations) and Hiram Enriquez (Product Strategy Lead) of McClatchy take us through the company’s route to becoming a major audio player in the publishing circles thanks to tech innovation, with Niall Duffy (EMEA Head of Technology Partners, AWS) spearheading the talk.

 The conversation has been slightly condensed and edited for a better experience.

 Niall Duffy: Today, we’re here to discuss a really remarkable success story on the use of audio in publishing, and it’s one where McClatchy has been able to use audio to really drive reach and engagement with its audience.